HISTORY OF THE

 Kiwanis encourages contact with each other through interclub visits.
 Besides our fellow club here in Brandon, we attempt, as often as possible, to meet and enjoy fellowship with Kiwanis clubs across the border in North Dakota.

 As we near a century of service to our community, we are very cognizant of the challenges that lie ahead.
-Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons who possess the belief that there is something highly satisfying in doing something for others in need.
+Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons and new members who possess the belief that there is something highly satisfying in doing something for others in need.
 That is the sustaining factor that ensures the life and vibrancy of our club.
-On that note, and with a vision to the future, we are always looking for enthusiastic members with new ideas.

 If you want happiness for an hour, have a nap